serendeepia/playbook/_docs/4_1_agile_methodology.md

 * `TO DO`: tasks to be done
 * `In Progress`: tasks we are working right now, noone should work in more than a thing at a time.
 * `Review in progress`: tasks completed which require to be reviewed by other team members
-* `Review approved`: task approved and ready to merge with the main code of the project
+* `Review approved`: tasks approved and ready to merge with the main code of the project
-* `Done`: task completed
+* `Done`: tasks completed

 ## Project tracking